mifi/build-electron/README.md

 Use ES modules in Electron now!

 `build-electron` is a simple build tool for **main** and **preload** code of your Electron app, so you don't have to setup a webpack build system yourself.
 The aim is to make it easier to get started building Electron apps, like it used to be.
 Note that **`build-electron` is not a boilerplate**.
+It is a build tool kind of like Create React App or Vite, but for your Electron code.

 ## Background